hydrogenbond007/ethereum-org-website/src/content/developers/docs/scaling/layer-2-rollups/index.md

 ### Zero-knowledge rollups {#zk-rollups}

 **Zero-knowledge rollups (ZK-rollups)** bundle (or "roll-up") hundreds of transfers off-chain and generate a cryptographic proof, known as a SNARK (succinct non-interactive argument of knowledge).
 This is known as a validity proof and is posted on layer 1.
+As the name suggests they are based on a cryptography concept named Zero-knowledge proofs in which one party proves to another about the validity of a statement without sharing any data on the statement itself.

 The ZK-rollup smart contract maintains the state of all transfers on layer 2, and this state can only be updated with a validity proof.
 This means that ZK-rollups only need the validity proof instead of all transaction data.
 With a ZK-rollup, validating a block is quicker and cheaper because less data is included.